Updated June 4th, 2019

 Due to API restrictions, image optimization apps aren’t able to get all the images on your site.

-So even with an optimization app installed, you might still get warnings like this in PageSpeed Insights:
+So even with an optimization app installed, you might still get warnings in performance analysis tools like this:

 To fix that you’ll have to manually compress them (Step 2 below).

 Crush Pics / optimization apps will auto compress:

 - Product images